 Owens allowed some companies it purchased to use non-Owens logos and codes.
 The former Graham plants retained the original Graham marks and code system that included date and factory identifications (see Lockhart 2004; 2006; Porter 1995:4).
-However, the new management created new marks (but not the Box O) for the American Bottle plants at Streator and Newark (Lockhart et al. 2007a:51-52; Toulouse 1971:454-455).
+However, the new management created new marks (but not the Square O) for the American Bottle plants at Streator and Newark (Lockhart et al. 2007a:51-52; Toulouse 1971:454-455).
+See the Graham and American Bottle sections for more details.

-As more and more feeders were

-developed to make semiautomatic machines fully automatic, the Owens machines fell into disuse.
-The newer machines were easier to use and easier to change molds on.
+As more and more feeders were developed to make semiautomatic machines fully automatic, the Owens machines fell into disuse.
+The newer machines were easier to use and made it easier to change molds.
 The last Owens machine, a 1914 "AQ" Diphead, was retired from Gas City, Indiana, in 1982 (Skrabec 2002:223).